12saswat/Job_portal_backend/README.md

 ## 🔐 Auth Routes

-## user Routes
+## User Routes

-- POST /user/register
-  Registers a new user.
+POST /user/register - Registers a new user

-- POST /user/login
-  Logs in a user and returns a token.
+POST /user/login - Logs in a user and returns a token

-- POST /user/apply_job
-  Apply a job
+POST /user/apply_job - Apply a job

-- GET /user/profile/:id
-  Returns authenticated user profile. also return there applied jobs
+GET /user/profile/:id - Returns authenticated user profile
+ (also returns their applied jobs)

 ## Admin Routes

-- GET /user/getUsers
-  Returns list of all users (admin only).

-- GET /user/getUsers
-  Returns list of all users (admin only).
+GET /user/getUsers - Returns list of all users (admin only)

-- GET /user/applications
-  Returns list of all application that applied by user (admin only).
+GET /user/applications - Returns list of all applications (admin only)

-- GET /user/view_appliction/:jobId
-  Returns select application that applied by user (admin only).
+GET /user/view_application/:jobId - Returns selected application details (admin only)

-- PATCH /user/accepted/:id
-  Update the status pending > accpted
+PATCH /user/accepted/:id - Update the status from pending → accepted

-- PATCH /user/rejected/:id
-  Update the status pending > rejected
+PATCH /user/rejected/:id - Update the status from pending → rejected

 ## 📄 GET /applications